-Careers Education, Information, Advice and Guidance (CEIAG) is a planned programme in the curriculum that gives our pupils the knowledge and skills for planning and managing their careers.
+Careers Education, Information, Advice and Guidance (CEIAG) is a planned programme within our curriculum which helps to provide our students with the knowledge and skills so they can best plan for their future and make informed decisions regarding potential career pathways.
 The foundations of CEIAG are:

-- Careers Information – including learning options, skills, occupations, labour market information and progression routes
+- Careers Information – including exploring options, skills, occupations, labour market information and progression routes.

-- Careers Advice and Guidance – personalised help from specialist advisers to identify long-term goals and plan steps to attain them
+- Careers Advice and Guidance – personalised help from specialist advisers, most notably the Careers Service of Northern Ireland, to help identify long-term goals and plan steps to attain them.

-At Key Stage 3 pupils embark on a programme of skills and knowledge development that continues through to Key Stage 5.
-The focus of learning at Key Stage 3 is on skills and qualities, introducing careers management, work in the local and global sector, enterprise and entrepreneurship and the changing world of work.
-Prior to making their subject choices for GCSE, pupils are given the opportunity to investigate a growing career area and are given personalised information the help them select appropriate GCSE or vocational programmes.
+At Key Stage 3 students embark on a programme of skills and knowledge development which continues through to Post 16.
+The focus of the Key Stage 3 programme is on helping students become aware of their skills and qualities and particular skills and qualities that best suit certain career families.
+It also introduces students to careers management, work in the local and global sector, enterprise and entrepreneurship and the changing world of work.
+Prior to making KS4 subject choices, students are given the opportunity to investigate a growing career area and are given personalised information to help them with choosing KS4 subjects in a wise and informed manner.

-Key Stage 4 pupils learn more about business and customer awareness, enterprise through working as a team, job application skills and personal career planning.
+At Key Stage 4 students also explore business and customer awareness, enterprise through working as a team, job application skills and personal career planning.
 Students also have the opportunity to participate in work experience and mock interviews.
-The Careers Service personnel provide students with group and one to one careers advice on Post Key Stage 4 options.
+The Careers Service of Northern Ireland provide students with invaluable group and one to one careers advice on options beyond KS4.
 Parents are most welcome to attend this interview.
-The school is supported by a range of employers for both work experience and selection processes.
+The school is supported by a wide range of employers for both work experience and selection processes.

-At Key Stage 5 the focus is on personal career planning, labour market trends, career management, potential Further and Higher Education courses, CVs, job application skills and the completion of Certificate of Personal Effectiveness (CoPE).
-UCAS application techniques are offered for those wishing to progress to university, whilst all pupils will have the opportunity to hear guest speakers, participate in job market workshops and benefit from personal careers planning interviews.
+At Key Stage 5 students focus on personal career planning, labour market trends, career management, potential Further and Higher Education courses, CVs, job application and interview skills.
+UCAS application techniques are offered for those wishing to progress to university.
+All students have the opportunity to hear from guest speakers within employment and from within Further and Higher Education.
+They participate in job market workshops and benefit from personal careers planning interviews.